tlsnotary/docs-mdbook/src/faq.md

 TLSNotary can be used the bring data onchain.
 But when stakes are high, it is recommended to combine TLSNotary with a dedicated oracle protocol to mitigate these risks.
 Multiple projects are currently exploring the best solutions.

 Note that for off-chain applications, a designated Verifier is a perfectly suitable solution.
 In traditional settings, delegating verification to a trusted party is common and practical.
-Trust off-chain can be established through legal agreements, reputation, or regulatory frameworks, making attestations from TLSNotary sufficient for many use cases.
+Off-chain trust can be established through legal agreements, reputation, or regulatory frameworks, making attestations from TLSNotary sufficient for many use cases.